cogentcore/core/ki/README.md

 * `slice.go` = `ki.Slice []Ki` supports saving / loading of Ki objects in a slice, by recording the size and types of elements in the slice -- requires `kit.Types` type registry to lookup types by name.

 * `props.go` = `ki.Props map[string]interface{}` supports saving / loading of property values using actual `struct` types and named const int enums, using the `kit` type registries.
-Used for CSS styling in `GoGi`.
+Used for CSS styling in `Cogent Core`.

 * `signal.go` = `Signal` that calls function on a receiver Ki objects that have been previously `Connect`ed to the signal -- also supports signal type so the same signal sender can send different types of signals over the same connection -- used for signaling changes in tree structure, and more general tree updating signals.

 # Status

 * Feb, 2021: version 1.1.0 reflects major simplification pass to reduce API footprint and remove separate Unique names (names should in general be unique -- add a separate non-unique name where needed).
-Now that GoGi etc is complete, could get rid if quite a few things.
+Now that Cogent Core etc is complete, could get rid if quite a few things.

 * April, 2020: version 1.0.0 release -- all stable and well tested.